Radio Dinner

 Radio Dinner is the debut album by the creators of the American satirical magazine National Lampoon.
 It was released on Blue Thumb Records in 1972 after RCA Records had declined to issue the record.
 The humor on the album is steeped in the pop culture and politics of the era.
 It includes "Deteriorata", a parody of Les Crane's hit rendition of the poem "Desiderata", and commentary on the 1972 presidential race.
 Among several pieces satirizing the former Beatles, "Magical Misery Tour" is a parody of John Lennon's primal therapy-inspired songwriting and his 1970 Rolling Stone interview, later published in book form as Lennon Remembers.

+The cover is the image of a TV dinner in the form of a radio.

+Not to be confused with the Radio Dinner broadcast in 1924, and repeated annually from New York City.